2020 National Conference of Constitutional Law Scholars

-The second annual National Conference of Constitutional Law Scholars takes place March 9-10, 2019, in Tucson, Arizona, at the Westward Look Resort.
+The third annual National Conference of Constitutional Law Scholars takes place March 20-21, 2020, in Tucson, Arizona, at the Westward Look Resort.
 Hosted by the University of Arizona College of Law’s William H. Rehnquist Center, the conference goal is to create a vibrant and useful forum for constitutional scholars to gather and exchange ideas.
-David Strauss will deliver the keynote address.
+Jack Goldsmith will deliver the keynote address.

 Event: National Conference of Constitutional Law Scholars